nickmlacoste/Pakistani_Audits_Project/README.md

 3. \output contains LaTeX tables and other figures/plots, etc.
 4. \temp contains any log files or temporary outputs which we may want to save

+Script Order:
+1. The ~\build\code\grf_pre_cleaning.R script imports the raw data files and processes them for ML exercises
+2. The ~\analysis\code\GRF_train_main.R script trains and saves the ML algorithms
+3. The ~\analysis\code\optimization_testing_script.R (which will eventually be changed to an official optimization script) performs the MVPF minimization exercises

 *NOTE: the .gitkeep files are placeholder files that are there so Git tracks the otherwise empty folders.
 Once we add contents to a folder, we can remove the .gitkeep file